Topologically 2-generated groups: Definitions and Results

 Then each $G^n$, $n \in \NN$, and $L_0(G)$, where $G={\rm Aut}(M)$, has a cyclically dense conjugacy class.
 In fact, each of these groups is cyclically generated by a pair generating the free group. \end{theorem}

 A proof of Theorem \ref{przyklady} will be presented in Sections 3.2-3.5.
 Each time we will verify that the assumptions of Theorem \ref{use} are satisfied.

-It is easy to see that the class of graphs and the class of triangle-free graphs satisfy the free amalgamation property, while the class of finite tournaments satisfies the strong$^+$ amalgamation property, but it does not satisfy the free amalgamation property.
-On the other hand, the classes of finite rational metric spaces, partial orderings, linear orderings, Boolean algebras, and Boolean algebras equipped with the dyadic measure, do not satisfy the strong$^+$ amalgamation property.
+It is easy to see that the class of graphs and the class of triangle-free graphs have the free amalgamation property, while the amalgamation in the class of finite tournaments is very canonical, but that class does not have the free amalgamation property.
+The classes of finite rational metric spaces, partial orderings, linear orderings, Boolean algebras, and Boolean algebras equipped with the dyadic measure, do not satisfy the free amalgamation property.
 Still, the conclusion of Theorem \ref{przyklady} holds for those structures.

-As a matter of fact, in order to show that the conclusion of Theorem \ref{przyklady} holds for structures with strong$^+$ amalgamation, we introduce a family of weaker conditions $(\triangle_n)$, $n \in \NN$.
-We show that the conclusion of Theorem \ref{use} holds for every structure listed in Theorem \ref{przyklady}.
 For the case of the rational Urysohn space we use results of Solecki \cite{S}, and to deal with the random poset, we use the work of Glass, McCleary and Rubin \cite{GMR}.